AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 cutils.pro over a small collection of primitives.

 Two memory areas can be used for these dynamically allocated C data structures:

 * C “malloc” space obtained from calls to malloc();
 * ALS Prolog UIAs residing on the Prolog heap.

 Note that the UIA manipulation routines allow one to view a UIA as a stretch of raw memory residing on the heap.
 These two areas have advantages and disadvantages as follows:

 **C malloc space:**

-Advantage:  Any pointer to a data structure obtained here is static (i.e., the ac- tual address of the data structure will not change in time) , and can safely be repeatedly passed from Prolog to C.
+Advantage: Any pointer to a data structure obtained here is static (i.e., the actual address of the data structure will not change in time), and can safely be repeatedly passed from Prolog to C.

 Disadvantage: Storage management for the C malloc area must be explicitly performed by hand in the combined Prolog and C programs, with all the well-known difficulties that entails to stop memory leaks.

 **Prolog UIAs on the heap:**

 Advantage: Physical storage management of the UIAs is performed automatically by the ALS Prolog garbage collector.

 Disadvantage: Because storage management of the heap is automatically performed by the Prolog garbage collector, UIAs are potentially mobile, with pointers (in)to them possibly becoming invalid after a garbage collection.
 [Note that garbage collection in ALS Prolog